fnproject/tutorials/Introduction/README.md

 }
 ```

-This function looks for JSON input in the form of `{"name", "Bob"}`.
+This function looks for JSON input in the form of `{"name": "Bob"}`.
 If this
 JSON example is passed to the function, the function returns `{"message":"Hello Bob"}`.
 If no
 JSON data is found, the function returns `{"message":"Hello World"}`.